 The square, the church, and the Osteria.
 In the past, those were the meeting places of Italian people, in small towns and in the cities' suburbs.
 Places where the rich and the poor used to sit close, where the cultured and the uninstructed could find a way to communicate - in the Osteria - around a table, with a pack of playing cards and a carafe of wine.

-Numerous honors have been awarded to Angelini for his significant work in the culinary arts around the world including the 2007 Artusi Award, the 2011 Gavanina Trophy for Best Chef of the Year, and the 2011 Sigismondo Malatesta d'Oro, Rimini's highest civilian award.
+Throughout the years, Gino has won numerous honors for his culinary artistry, including the 2007 Artusi Award, the 2011 Galvanina Trophy for Best Chef of the Year, and the 2011 Sigismondo Malatesta d’Oro, the highest civilian award of his home city of Rimini.
+He is consistently praised by patrons and critics as “the best Italian chef in Los Angeles.”